dieharders/obrew-studio-server/assets/how-to-use.md

 - via http api endpoints, which gives you programmatic access
 - via the graphical interface WebUI which uses the same http api under the hood

+## How to create Retrieval Agents with Obrew Studio

+These are special kinds of LLM's that are capable of data conversion, summarization and synthesis.
+They have access to tools that allow them to retrieve information from various sources and provide it as context to the query.

+1. Model: Choose a capable LLM: Zephyr 7B, Orca Mini 7B
+2. Tools: Assign a previously created Retrieval tool
+3. Attention Tab:
+   - `Prompt Mode` is overridden to "instruct" when using retrieval tools.
+   - `Tool Response`: Use "results" if you want the most direct response to query.
+Otherwise use "answer" to refine the final response using assigned `Thinking` and `Personality` traits.
+   - `Tool Use`: Most of the time you should use "universal" since it works with everything even models not trained for function calling.
+If you want a possibly faster and more quality experience with tool use then use "native" but you must assign a function calling capable model (currently llama.cpp has spotty support for this and the feature is WIP, not recommended).
+4. Thinking:
+   - Only used if `Tool Response` is set to "answer"
+5. Personality:
+   - Only used if `Tool Response` is set to "answer"
+6. Performance:
+   - `Context Size` should be set to 0 or highest possible to allow for the most context to be used while searching.
+7. Memory: Assign a knowledge source.
+Currently only one collection can be searched by llm.
+8. Response:
+   - It is best to use a very low `temperature` (0) to keep hallucinations low.
+   - Adjust `Max Response Tokens` depending on your needs.

 ## Adding Custom Tools for Agents

-Some notes on how to create a new tool:
+Notes on how to write a new tool (code):

-1. Function name must be named `main`
+1. One async function must be named `main` per file
-2. One function per file
-3. Functions must be written in Python: `function_name.py`
+2. Functions must be written in Python: `function_name.py`
-4. Each function needs a description to help the llm
+3. Each function needs a description to help the llm
-5. Each function needs a Pydantic class (named "Params") assigned to input args
+4. Each function needs a Pydantic class (named "Params") assigned to input args

+Notes on how to write `Fields` for each parameter:

+- `input_type`="options-sel", "text", "options-multi" (set the input type of this param in WebUI)
+- `placeholder`=string (what value to set in WebUI)
+- `options_source`="retrieval-template", "installed-models", "memories" (tells the WebUI what menu to display for input)
+- `llm_not_required`=boolean (True=llm will not respond with this param, False=llm includes param as part of rresponse)

 Where to store the function code:
 Dev: In the project's root `backends/tools/built_in_functions`
 Prod: In the `tools/functions` folder in the installation directory.

-Take a look at the [calculator.py](/backends/tools/built-in/calculator.py) example for reference.
+- [calculator.py](/backends/tools/built_in_functions/calculator.py) Take a look at the example for reference.
+This tool takes no user arguments.
+- [retrieval.py](/backends/tools/built_in_functions/retrieval.py) For an example of a tool that takes a mix of user arguments and llm arguments.

+\*\*Please note you will not be able to import modules that are not already installed by the app.

 ## API Keys and .env variables